+To understand the effect of $\lambda$ in our metric on causal reasoning, we conduct more experiments on COPA using different values of $\lambda$ , and on both web corpus and Causal-Net.
+As baselines, we also include the results using conditional probabilities in dual directions, $p(i_c|j_e)$ and $p(j_e|i_c)$ .
 The results are shown in Table 4.
 Generally, conditional probability underperforms in this task for both data sources.
 When computing causal strength using implicit causality evidences, the web data is largely unbiased and hence the causality evidences are observed with roughly equal sufficiency and necessity causality.
-Therefore $\lambda=0.5$ gives the best result.
-In contrast, when computing CS from Causal-Net which is biased by the explicit causality patterns.
-People rarely state A causes B, when A apparently implies B. Therefore, sufficiency causality is seldom observed, hence a larger $\lambda$ value gives better results.
+Therefore $\lambda = 0.5$ gives the best result.
+However, when computing CS from CausalNet which is biased by the explicit causality patterns, a different $\lambda$ is expected.
+Because people rarely state "A causes B" in text explicitly, when A apparently implies B, sufficiency causality is seldom observed from CausalNet, hence a larger $\lambda$ value gives better results.